frank-dspeed/essential-js-design-patterns/README.md

 #### Additional formats

 The project is currently authored in HTML, however we do plan on introducing builds for other formats (PDF, ePub) shortly.
-In the mean time, official releases for other formats can be obtained via O'Reilly.
+The HTML

 ### Translations

 If you would like to get involved with translating this project to another language, please open up a new issue.
-O'Reilly have a process for handling translations to ensure that they go through the same review process that the English version goes through.

-So far, we've successfully had the book translated to Japanese.
-You can find that version on the [O'Reilly Japan](http://www.oreilly.co.jp/books/9784873116181/) site.
+With a Subject like: Started Translation <Japanese> to indicate that your working on that

 ### License

-This book is released under a Creative Commons Attribution-Noncommercial- No Derivative Works 3.0 United States License.
+This book is released under a Creative Commons Attribution-Noncommercial - No Derivative Works 4.0 United States License.

 What this means it that the project is free to read and use, but the license does not permit commercial use of the material (i.e you can freely print out the book for your own use, but you can't sell it).

-I'm trying to best to publish all of my books in a free + purchased (if you would like to support these projects) form so I would greatly appreciate it if you would respect these terms.
+Copyright Frank Lemanschik 2022.
 Copyright Addy Osmani, 2017.